 - C. To thirdly, Being surprisingly reoriented - 1.
-Brought to a new place we could not have imagined - A. Thru the grace of God - B. It is natural for us to move thru this cycle orientation----Psalms of Praise-for being saved from the pit from our deepest struggles
+Brought to a new place we could not have imagined - A. Thru the grace of God - B. It is natural for us to move thru this cycle

+-orientation--------Psalms of Praise

 -disorientation---Psalms of Lament/Struggle